 Use the FREEandCLEAR Lender Directory to find top-rated lenders that offer FHA mortgages.

-The interest rate you pay on an FHA 203(h) mortgage depends on several factors including your credit score and loan-to-value (LTV) ratio.
-Borrowers with higher credit scores receive lower mortgage rates while borrowers with lower credit scores and higher LTV ratios pay higher rates.
-For borrowers with good credit scores, FHA 203(h) mortgage rates are typically .125% - .500% lower than the rate for a conventional loan.
+The interest rate you pay on an FHA 203(h) mortgage depends on several factors including your lender and location.
+FHA mortgage rates are typically .250% - .750% lower than the rate for a conventional loan.
 The mortgage rate is lower because the program is backed by the government and borrowers are required to pay mortgage insurance.
+FHA mortgage rates should be relatively consistent regardless of your credit score which is an added benefit for credit-challenged applicants.
 Borrowers should shop multiple lenders to find the FHA 203(h) mortgage with the lowest rate and closing costs.

 Closing Costs and Extra Fees

 The program charges standard closing costs and fees.
 Additionally, aside from the upfront and monthly FHA mortgage insurance premium, borrower are not required to pay extra costs to participate in the program.
 According to FHA 203(h) Program guidelines, borrowers can pay for closing costs out-of-pocket, by paying a higher mortgage rate or the seller can pay for all or part of closing costs up to a maximum of 6% of the loan amount.